ryanjehan-aligent/Aligent_LlmsTxt/README.md

    - `pub/llms_store_2.txt`

 ### 3. Scheduling Test
-1. Set frequency to "Hourly"
+1. Set frequency to "Daily"
-2. Wait for cron to run
+2. Wait for cron to run (may need to wait until the next day)
 3. Check if file is regenerated automatically
 4. Verify last generated timestamp updates